Superbikes Cup 2018 doubles up on girl power as champion racer Jacquelyn Buncio is now joined by sister Maria Lourdes.

 Defying gender norms

-While racing has always been seen as a guy’s sport, the Buncio sisters do not consider gender norms as a hindering factor to pursuing their passion.
+While racing has always been seen as a male-dominated sport, the Buncio sisters do not consider gender norms as a hindering factor to pursuing their passion.
 Lots of practice and a determination to succeed have put them at par with other celebrated racers.
 As such, TOTAL has also given them their support by welcoming them in Team TOTAL.

 Through its top-of-the-line motorcycle engine oil HI-PERF, TOTAL has been Jacq’s partner and sponsor in the 2017 overall Superbikes Cup champion in the Heavyweight A category.